 Friday, February 17th, 2017

-I sat down with one of our newest inspectors, Dave Wirtz, to ask him a few questions about how the soil around your home can affect its foundation.
+We sat down with one of our inspectors to ask him a few questions about how the soil around your home can affect its foundation.

 Question: What types of soil are more prominent in Ohio?